Privacy Notice - How we use your personal information

 Access to and correction of the information we hold on you

-You can find out if we hold any personal information about you by making a ‘subject access request’ under the GDPR.
+You can find out if we hold any personal information about you by making a ‘subject access request’ under data protection legislations.
 If we do hold information about you, we will:

 - Give you a description of it;